ghiscoding/excel-builder-vanilla/docs/README.md

 ## Excel-Builder-Vanilla (forked from [`excel-builder.js`](https://github.com/stephenliberty/excel-builder.js))

-Excel Builder (abbreviated as 'EB' for the sake of typing) is a relatively simple way of creating Office 2007 Excel files in JavaScript (readable by office 2000/XP/2003 if the support pack has been installed).
+Excel Builder (abbreviated as 'EB' for the sake of typing) is a relatively simple way of creating Office 2007 Excel files in JavaScript.

-Starting work on an updated version with more "modern" api's and nodejs support, but this will take time (and therefor money).
-So, donations are appreciated, and opening up bounties on issues ( bounties received ) will help a lot.
-So will the couple of advertisements I put on the site.

 ### Download